cagix/ez-lang/README.md

 ## How can you contribute?

+The project is educational, with a focus on exploring various compiler algorithms and data structures.
+Clarity and simplicity is preferred over a coding style that attempts to do micro optimizations.

-Obviously firstly any contributions that improve the implementation and/or fix bugs are welcome.
+Contributions that improve the quality of the implementation, add test cases / documentation or fix bugs, are very welcome.
 I am not keen on language extensions at this stage, but eventually we will be extending the language to explore more advanced features.

-I am also interested in creating implementations of this project in C++, Go, Rust, Swift, D, C, etc. If you are interested in working on such a port please contact me via [Discussions](https://github.com/orgs/CompilerProgramming/discussions).
+I am also interested in porting this project to C++, Go, Rust, Swift, D, C, etc. If you are interested in working on such a port please contact me via [Discussions](https://github.com/orgs/CompilerProgramming/discussions).

 ## Community Discussions